officeokano/agit/readme.md

 # git-pull.sh

-This script searches subdirectories and the executes "git pull" for eatch repositories.
+This script searches subdirectories and then executes "git pull" for eatch repositories.

 # git-pull.cmd